 |Mean lifetime: ≥100,000 hours||Thermal insulation: optional, silicone sponge of different thickness|

 Factory vulcanization of the silicone rubber heaters is recommended for the following permanent installations:

-- heaters to be installed inside or outside of a drum, e.g. drum heating for medical thermal imaging
+- heaters to be installed inside or outside of a drum, e.g. drum heating for X-ray photograph

-- heaters to be installed on complicated shaped objects, like bent or T pipes
+- heaters to be installed on complicate shaped objects, like bent or T pipes

 - applications which have high requirement on temperature distribution

 With our special developed tools, the silicone rubber heaters can be pre-formed to a certain shape and easily attached to your equipment without extra work.
 Minimum temperature variation will be ensured.
 A good example is the spiral shaped heat tape for pipe heating.

 We deliver many standard silicone rubber heaters (often with power plug) factory vulcanized with Aluminum plates as enclosure heater.

 The figure below illustrates the surface temperature of 1.5mm thick silicone rubber heaters with different watt density over time.
 The sample (square shaped silicone pad heater ) is hanged vertically in 20°C free air.
 The data is supposed to be a reference for 1.5mm thick silicone rubber heater of standard structure.
-This is to give you an idea how fast the temperature rise can be at didifferent watt densities.
+This is to give you an idea how fast the heating can be at didifferent watt densities.